Jason A. Rodriguez: Role in Pose

 Rodriguez was cast in Pose in 2018, Ryan Murphy's FX television series about New York City ball culture in the late 1980s.
 Rodriguez portrays Lemar Khan, a young dancer and voguer who belongs to House of Abundance, then the House of Ferocity, and then the House of Evangelista.
 In the second season, he joins the Wintour House.

 The series premiered on June 3, 2018, and attracted critical acclaim.
 The first season boasted the largest cast of transgender actors ever for a scripted network series with over 50 transgender characters.
 On July 12, 2018, it was announced that the series had been renewed for a second season, which premiered on June 11, 2019.

 Rodriguez is credited as the Movement Coach and Choreographer for Season 2 of Pose.

 Teaching dance

 Rodriguez teaches dance in New York City.
-He teaches his style, New Way Vogue, at Gibney Dance in Manhattan.
+He teaches the style he practices, new way voguing, at Gibney Dance in Manhattan.
 He has offered dance workshops for youth and queer people of colour at the LGBT Center, HMI (Hetrick-Martin Institute), and GMHC.
 He has taught vogue in Vienna, Miami, Iowa, Japan, Dominican Republic and NYC.